workingcoder/MCJA/README.md

 ## Requirements

 The code of this repository is designed to run on a single GPU.
-The [requirements.txt](./requirements.txt) lists the Python packages and their corresponding versions during the execution of our experiments:
+Here are the Python packages and their corresponding versions during the execution of our experiments:

 - Python 3.8
 - apex==0.1